Upgrade a search head cluster

 For more information on role-based quotas, see "Create and edit reports" in the Reporting Manual.

-Migrate settings from a standalone search head to a search head cluster
+Migrate from a search head pool to a search head cluster

 Configure the search head cluster